vedantSase/To_Do_for_Demo/README.md

 - `AddToDo`: Form for adding new tasks.
 - `ToDoItems`: Shows the list of current tasks and allows deletion.
 - `NoTask`: Shown when there are no tasks in the list.

+## How It Works

+- The app uses React's `useState` to manage the list of tasks.
+- Adding a task appends it to the current list.
+- Deleting a task removes it from the list by filtering out the selected task.